-Wayne Scott, Vice President for Student Services and Dean of Students
+Dr. Wayne Scott Vice President for Student Services

 You will be expected, as a student at Freed-Hardeman University, to help realize the ideal of a Christian university by contributing to the friendliness, courtesy, and wholesomeness for which the school is known.
 The academic and spiritual commitments of students and teachers are manifested in mutual respect, in cooperativeness, and in the assuming of appropriate responsibilities.